-Ecosystems & The Food Web Unit (Web of Life)
+Ecosystems & The Food Web (Web of Life) • Page 2 of 2

 Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 5 Ecosystems & Matter Cycle Why do you have to clean a fish tank but not a pond?
 Students develop a model of a pond ecosystem and realize that interrelationships exist between decomposers, plants, and animals.
 Students discover that each organism must be in balance for the pond ecosystem to function.
 4.3 Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.
 Key ideas include: (a) interrelationships exist in populations, communities, and ecosystems; (b) food webs show the flow of energy within an ecosystem; (c) changes in an organism's niche and habitat may occur at various stages in its life cycle; and (d) classification can be used to identify organisms.
-Coming soon!
-A new lesson is in the works!
+Lesson 6 Lesson 7 Protecting Environments How can we protect Earth's environments?
+In this lesson, students learn about what happens in unbalanced ecosystems and how that can lead to an overabundance of algae and harmful algal blooms.
+In the activity, Bloom Busters, students play a game in which they obtain and combine science ideas in order to help a community respond to and prevent harmful algal blooms.
 4.3 Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.
 Key ideas include: (a) interrelationships exist in populations, communities, and ecosystems; (b) food webs show the flow of energy within an ecosystem; (c) changes in an organism's niche and habitat may occur at various stages in its life cycle; and (d) classification can be used to identify organisms.
-Lesson 6 Food Webs & Flow of Energy Why did the dinosaurs go extinct?
+Food Webs & Flow of Energy Why did the dinosaurs go extinct?
 Students develop a model of a dinosaur food web.
 Students realize that blocking the sun's energy would have disastrous effects on the organisms that rely on this energy in the food web and cause the extinction of some entire species.
 4.3 Organisms, including humans, interact with one another and with the nonliving components in the ecosystem.
 Key ideas include: (a) interrelationships exist in populations, communities, and ecosystems; (b) food webs show the flow of energy within an ecosystem; (c) changes in an organism's niche and habitat may occur at various stages in its life cycle; and (d) classification can be used to identify organisms.